Dear Money Adventurer,

-These body-based exercises are simple, yet profoundly powerful.
+These body-based exercises are simple, but extremely powerful when used regularly.

-When you find yourself struggling with money stress, discomfort, or any big emotion, these personal practices can help you feel supported as you learn to self-regulate with compassion and gentle curiosity.
+When you find yourself struggling with money stress, discomfort, or any big emotion that comes up around money, these personal practices can help you feel supported as you learn to self-regulate with compassion and gentle curiosity.

 Let me show you how.

 Stop for a moment and turn your attention inwards.
 Take a deep breath, tune in to how your body feel and just notice.
 There’s no judgment here.
 Don’t try to “fix” anything.
 Just allow your awareness to move through your body.